jestjs/jest/docs/TestingAsyncCode.md

 });
 ```

-In this cases, `async` and `await` are effectively just syntactic sugar for the same logic as the promises example uses.
+In these cases, `async` and `await` are effectively just syntactic sugar for the same logic as the promises example uses.

 None of these forms is particularly superior to the others, and you can mix and match them across a codebase or even in a single file.
-It just depends on which style makes your tests the simplest.
+It just depends on which style makes your tests simpler.